AT-Publishing/website/_posts/2017-06-18-lending-chainsplit.md

 So, if you don't have to have bitcoins on the exchange and you don't want to sell them, your best bet is to have them in your wallet where you easily control the private key.

-You can always go for [Electrum](https://electrum.org/#download) which doesn't have the new hip frontend design but is actually easy to use while it also stood the test of time without hacks and heists.
+You can always go for [Electrum](https://electrum.org/#download) which doesn't have the new hip front-end design but is actually easy to use while it also stood the test of time without hacks and heists.
 If you don't have a cold storage (hardware wallet) you are probably too late ordering it now.
 [Ledger Nano S](https://www.ledgerwallet.com/r/e274?path=/products/ledger-nano-s) is sold out on backorder, ETA September 2017 which is too late.
 As for [Trezor](https://shop.trezor.io/?a=fany@tutanota.com), some amount of Trezors is available right now (for a markup) or you can opt in for the normally-priced backorder Trezor (ETA August 2017 -- too late).

 #### If you make money lending to the people who borrow to gamble